JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Include code blocks - like Vscode style!!!
     - Round buttons at bottom of presentation to navigate

+    - Slicer:
-    - Slicer: all ALL, NONE options to list of checkboxes (or the heading, or the caret dropdown menu)
+    - all ALL, NONE options to list of checkboxes (or the heading, or the caret dropdown menu)
+    - ie checkbox for multiple select, radio button for single selection
     - make typing / changing text easier - type into box like PowerPoint
     - create a Word-like reporter (Terence uses this): Another great use would be to make a report.
 Not so much for display but for reading.
 Like a monthly report on exposures.
 We currently use word for that but the only difference from what you already have would beprinting in A4 format with different font and wording formats.
     - write text vertically !